 The Worst Menu Items McDonald's Employees Would Never Eat Themselves

 McDonald's might not be known as a pinnacle of health, but it is a pinnacle of deliciousness.
 And for those days you're too tired to cook or just want something quick and easy to eat, the fast-food chain can be a lifesaver.
 But it's worth noting that there are some menu items even Mickey D's employees won't eat.

 Thanks to a variety of threads on places like Reddit and Quora, employees have weighed in on what you might want to steer clear of when visiting the Golden Arches.
 That doesn't mean you should never eat the foods on this list, but it's worth keeping in mind the next time you're there.

 One McDonald's employee wrote on Reddit that the fancy drink machines are "routinely neglected," in terms of cleaning, and they called the machines "horrifically dirty" because they aren't cleaned often enough.

-Still, other McDonald's employees noted that their locations clean the McCafé machines nightly, so it really depends on what location you're visiting.
+Still, other McDonald's employees noted that their locations clean the McCafé machines nightly, so it depends on what location you're visiting.
 And if you want even more McDonald's, check out these 20 Failed McDonald's Menu Items You Won't Believe Existed.

 In the same Reddit thread, the McDonald's employee wrote that at their location, the smoothie maker had been cleaned with glass cleaner.
 That's probably not something you want in your drink.
 And even if the McDonald's employees have cleaned the smoothie machine properly, you're not exactly getting fresh fruit in a McDonald's smoothie in the first place…

 If you get a fresh batch of nuggets, they're delicious.
-However, one McDonald's employee wrote on Reddit that chicken nuggets might be sitting out for extended periods of time before being served.
+However, one McDonald's employee wrote on Reddit that chicken nuggets might be sitting out for extended periods before being served.

 "I used to work at McDonald's.
 If you order, especially chicken nuggets, just ask for them fresh.
 Otherwise, they've been just sitting in their container in the heat," the person wrote.
 "They have a timer, but 9/10 times when that timer goes off, people just reset the timer instead of making new ones.
 This could go on until all the nuggets are sold."